prrvchr/gMailOOo/README.md

 * OAuth2 with SSL or TLS (recommanded authentication type)

+## System requirements for installing this extension:

+mailmerge.py need to be updated.

+You must confirm the update of this file the first time you restart LibreOffice or after any update.

-## Setting requirement for Login/password authentication with SSL or TLS:
+## Setting requirements for Login/password authentication with SSL or TLS:

 Load [Google Account Setting](https://myaccount.google.com/security?utm_source=OGB#connectedapps)

 You must enable less secured application.

-## Setting requirement for OAuth2 authentication with SSL or TLS:
+## Setting requirements for OAuth2 authentication with SSL or TLS:

 You must get authorization code from Google: